Thursday, 6 August 2015

 Did you know that horses have a psychological 'zone of optimal performance', just like human athletes?
 FEI Article 401: Object and General Principles of Dressage, describes dressage training as the … “development of the horse into a happy athlete...”.
 I think this is possibly the loveliest thing the FEI have ever put in print.
 Positive emotional states such as happiness tell us that the horse enjoys their performance.
 This lends to a positive mental attitude for competitive edge - because horses are motivated, focused and cooperative.
 They are 'in the zone'!

-My new service entails assessing the horse's performance at home and at competitions, including reviewing any video footage.
+the horse's performance at home and at competitions, including reviewing any video footage.
 I then meet the horse and analyse their current management and training strategies.
 The aim is to understand the horse's basic temperament traits, their general mood states and emotional reactions.
 I then devise a new management and training plan with the owner and anyone else involved such as riders and trainers.
 The behaviour analysis and coaching service is not intended to replace a regular trainer or instructor.
 It is generally much more beneficial when I work alongside and with the horse and rider's usual team as a complementary service.

 The service costs £70 for the initial analysis and behaviour plan, and follow on visits at the usual hourly rate (currently £30/hour).
 For more information see http://www.jenninellist.co.uk/index.php/performance.